Wallace's Cave, Auchinleck: Cave and access

-A Wallace's Cave or Hawthornden Castle Cave exists in Roslin Glen, in Midlothian.
-Hawthornden Castle stands nearby and the patriot took part in the Battle of Rosslyn on 24 February 1303.

-A Wallace's Cave was located in Bothwell Parish on the South Calder Water, Lanarkshire, to the west of Cleland and close to the site of the old Ravenscraig Steelworks.

-Crawhill in Lothian has a Wallace's Cave that is said to have been used by him after the Battle of Falkirk.

-The River Clyde has an example at Corra Linn near New Lanark, Lanarkshire.

-On the opposite side of the River Ayr from Wallace's Heel Well a Wallace's Cave was located and it is said that William Wallace used it to hide from English troops.
-No sign of it remains.

-A natural cave in the Cartland Craigs (NS 8691 4454) ravine in South Lanarkshire is locally said to have been used as a refuge by William Wallace.

-Tradition identifies a Wallace's Cave located at a rock shelter near Lugar in the Cubs' Glen on the Glenmuir Water.

 History

 It has been estimated as dating from circa 1760 and has been hewn from soft red sandstone in the Gothic style as a man-made folly or grotto, although the possibility remains that it was an extension of a natural cave.
 The RCAHMS Canmore site classifies the site as post-medieval and holds no details of the grotto.
 The original Auchinleck Castle stands upstream of the cave just above the confluence of the Dippol Burn with the River Lugar.

-It was common practice during times of war or unrest to hide valuables, charters, etc. in safe locations and it is possible that Wallace's Cave may have been first made for this purpose as was the case with Bruce's Cave at Kirkpatrick Fleming.
+It was common practice during times of war or unrest to hide valuables, charters, etc. in safe locations and it is possible that Wallace's Cave may have been first made for this purpose, as was the case with Bruce's Cave at Kirkpatrick Fleming.

 The first Laird of Auchinleck or Affleck on record was Nicol de Achethlec or Achethlic who was a great supporter of Scottish independence and is said to have been related to Sir William Wallace.

 It is known that Nicol rode with Wallace to Glasgow where the English soldiers were defeated at the 'Battle of the Bell of the Brae'.
 It has been surmised that the grotto's name patriotically commemorates the romantic Boswell family association with the national hero and that it is contemporary with the surviving Gothic grotto variously known as Dr Johnson's Summerhouse, 'Boswell's Summerhouse' situated further upstream on the Dippol Burn near the Ten Shillings Bridge, making two grottoes hewn in the picturesque landscape circa 1760 to enhance the new Auchinleck House and pleasure gardens.